-Our vision is to transform the treatment of people living with cancer by creating a broad portfolio of immuno-oncology therapies targeting major mechanisms of immunosuppression on in the tumor microenvironment.
+Our vision is to transform the treatment of people living with cancer by creating a broad portfolio of therapies.
 The key pillars of our strategy to achieve our vision include:

 - Advance the development of our clinical candidates toward registration.
-In collaboration with GSK, we aim to exploit the broad potential of TIGIT inhibition and advance EOS-448, our FcγR engaging anti-TIGIT antibody, through clinical development and regulatory approval.
+In collaboration with GSK, we aim to exploit the broad potential of TIGIT inhibition and advance belrestotug through clinical development and regulatory approval.
 For the adenosine pathway, our goal is to build upon the differentiated profile of inupadenant and EOS-984 to advance these programs through clinical development and regulatory approval. - Leverage our deep understanding of immune pathways and the tumor microenvironment to identify and develop additional novel product candidates.
-Since our inception, we have established extensive knowledge in immuno-metabolism, characterization of the immunosuppressive mechanisms in the tumor microenvironment, pharmacology and translational medicine.
+Since our inception, we have established extensive knowledge in immuno-metabolism, characterization of the immunosuppressive mechanisms in the tumor microenvironment, pharmacology, and translational medicine.
 We will continue to apply our expertise in understanding and targeting immunosuppressive cells and mechanisms of resistance within the tumor microenvironment.
 Once these new targets are validated, we will use our expertise to develop differentiated clinical candidates to progress in clinical development for the treatment of cancer. - Maximize the value of our product candidates and pipeline by selectively entering into strategic collaborations.
-We seek to establish collaborative relationships that will provide us with access to capital, opportunities and/or expertise to move our clinical products toward commercialization.
-In June 2021, we entered into the GSK Collaboration Agreement to co-develop and co-commercialize EOS-448.
-Under the GSK Collaboration Agreement, GSK made an upfront payment of \$625.0 million to us, and we are also eligible to receive up to \$1.45 billion in milestone payments, contingent upon the EOS-448 program achieving certain development and commercial milestones.
-By combining forces with GSK's and their global reach and leading pipeline in the TIGIT/CD226 pathway, this collaboration expands and accelerates our ability to bring EOS-448 to patients globally in multiple indications.
+We seek to establish collaborative relationships that will provide us with access to capital, opportunities and/or expertise to move our product candidates toward commercialization.
+In June 2021, we entered into the GSK Collaboration Agreement to co-develop and co-commercialize belrestotug.
+Under the GSK Collaboration Agreement, GSK made an upfront payment of \$625.0 million to us, and we are also eligible to receive up to \$1.45 billion in milestone payments, contingent upon the belrestotug program achieving certain development and commercial milestones.
+By combining forces with GSK and their global reach and leading pipeline in the TIGIT/CD226 pathway, this collaboration expands and accelerates our ability to bring belrestotug to patients globally in multiple indications.
 In addition, we have and may in the future enter into collaborations that grant us access to certain compounds owned by third parties to enable therapeutic combinations that could enhance the clinical and commercial potential of our product candidates.
-For example, we entered into a non-exclusive, clinical supply agreement with Merck & Co, or Merck, to evaluate inupadenant in combination with pembrolizumab and with Bristol Myers Squibb to evaluate EOS-448 in combination with iberdomide. - Maintain a strong culture of innovation and putting patients first.
-We will continue to nurture our culture, which is based on scientific innovation, collaboration, excellence and putting patients first in everything we do.
+For example, we entered into a non-exclusive, clinical supply agreement with Merck & Co, or Merck, to evaluate inupadenant in combination with pembrolizumab. - Maintain a strong culture of innovation and putting patients first.
+We will continue to nurture our culture, which is based on scientific innovation, collaboration, courage, and putting patients first in everything we do.
 We believe that our presence in the United States and Belgium is a strategic advantage that enhances our ability to attract global talent and remain at the forefront of innovation in the field of immuno-oncology.